rominagarberweb/rominagarber/README.md

 Netlify automatically deploys new changes commited to master on GitHub.
 If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).

+sometimes just make a small change to trigger a deploy

 ## Upgrade the Studio

 npm install --global @sanity/cli